Shippable/docs/sources/platform/tutorial/server/install-onebox.md

 ALTER TABLE
 ```

 ###3.
-Connect to Admiral web app in your browser.
+Initialize Infrastructure

-* You will see a message like this once Admiral installation completes.
+*  First, you need to connect to the Admiral web app in your browser.
+You will see a message like this once Admiral installation completes.

 ```
 # 22:05:48 #######################################
 # Booting Admiral UI